Play Video

 current events essay

-small talk is brutal when you are a pastor. no matter how hard i try to be a normal person, things get weird. in most conversations between adults, pretty quickly, your children + career become talking points. whenever i tell people i started a church in my hometown, one of three things happens
+small talk is brutal when you are a pastor. no matter how hard i try to be a normal person, getting to know people can be weird. in most conversations between adults, pretty quickly, your children + career become talking points. whenever i tell people i started a church in my hometown, one of three things happens:

 1. they are intrigued and ask follow-up questions.